Artist: Artists' definitions

-A single artist may create an art manifesto to explain their work while multiple may join or start art movements of ideologically aligned people to create a set of guidelines or rules to follow when making art.
+A single artist may create an art manifesto to explain their work while multiple artists may join or start art movements of ideologically aligned people to create a set of guidelines or rules to follow when making art.

 One of them is the Manifesto of Futurism, created by an Italian poet called Filippo Tommaso Marinetti in 1909.
 It lists 11 declarations of what Futurism means and then goes on to explain in further detail.
 He discussed the progress of automobiles, steamers, and aeroplanes and how it created new beauty—speed.
 He believed literature would be absorbed, not overshadowed, by such progress.
 Literature and poetry would become an aggressive force against the world.

 This manifesto partially inspired people to choose fascism in Italy.
 "From the 1920s to the 1940s he [Filippo Tommaso Marinetti] allied himself with the Fascist leader Benito Mussolini.
 Sharing a vision of a new Italy empowered by national and cultural supremacy, they relied on each other for inspiration and collaboration.
 Marinetti hoped that by supporting Fascism, Futurism would win the backing of the regime, become the official art of the state..."